Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 •	Evaluation and testing was done on a laptop with I7 8750H CPU and NVIDIA GeForce 2070RTX.

+•       Designed on MATLAB 2019a with image processing and optimization toolbox.

 •	Coordinate system is defined like MATLAB images (x is right and y is down).